Do pilots sleep in flight? – A look at controlled rest for flight crew

 Do pilots sleep in flight?

-The principle is to allow a pilot to get up to 45 minutes of sleep at periods of low workload (in the cruise).
-This should improve their alertness levels during periods of high workload, for example the descent, approach and landing.
+Controlled rest allows one pilot at a time to get up to 45 minutes of sleep during periods of low workload (in the cruise).
+This is to promote a higher level of alertness levels during periods of high workload, for example the descent, approach and landing.

 The principle of controlled rest is to allow the pilots to boost alertness and energy.
 It’s the equivalent of a “power nap”.
 Ideally controlled rest should be between around 10 – 20 minutes as this limits you to the lighter stages of non-rapid eye movement (NREM) sleep.
 Sleeps between 30 and 60 minutes can result in sleep inertia when you wake up, which will leave you feeling groggy similar to a hangover.

-There are set rules that have to be followed, such as:
+There are set rules that have to be followed when taking controlled rest, such as: